 If one were to look up the word “unnecessary” in the dictionary you wouldn’t be surprised to find the 2015 remake of Poltergeist there as a prime example.
-When Tobe Hooper and Steven Spielberg brought horror to the suburbs back in 1982 they scared the pants off of countless people, and now 33 years later we get a remake that can consider itself lucky if it scares a toddler.
+When Tobe Hooper and Steven Spielberg brought horror to the suburbs back in 1982 they scared the pants off of countless people and now 33 years later we get a remake that would consider itself lucky if it managed to scare a toddler.
 (Beware some spoilers below)

-In this update, all the characters names have been changed to protect the original.
-Gone is the fun-loving Freeling family of the 1982 film, now we have the Bowens, a group of dysfunctional idiots who just happen to land a rather unscrupulous realtor who leaves out the fact that their house is built on an old cemetery.
-First we have Eric Bowen (Sam Rockwell) whose recently lost his job, then there is Amy (Rosemarie DeWitt) his stay at home wife and struggling author, followed by their oldest daughter Kendra (Saxon Sharbino) who is your stereotypical teen girl who hates where the family is forced to move, then there is Griffin (Kyle Catlett) their son who is afraid of everything, and last but surely not least is Maddie (Kennedi Clements) who talks to imaginary friends.
+In this update, all the character’s names have been changed to protect the original, gone is the fun-loving Freeling family of the 1982 film as we now have the Bowens, a group of dysfunctional idiots who just happen to land a rather unscrupulous asshat for a realtor who leaves out the fact that their house is built on an old cemetery.
+First, we have Eric Bowen (Sam Rockwell) who has recently lost his job, and then there is Amy (Rosemarie DeWitt) his stay at home wife and struggling author, followed by their oldest daughter Kendra (Saxon Sharbino) who is your stereotypical teen girl who hates where the family is forced to move, then there is Griffin (Kyle Catlett) their son who is afraid of everything, and finally, but surely not least, we have Maddie (Kennedi Clements) who talks to imaginary friends.

-I’ll try not to draw too many comparisons between this film and the original, and aside from the few things dropped in as if from a remake checklist there isn’t a lot that is similar, but the biggest change is having the family just moving into the house.
-In the original film the Freeling family had lived in the suburban housing development of Cuesta Verde for quite some time, the dad was a successful realtor with an honest to goodness happy family life, so when things start to go wrong we actually care about what is happening.
-The remake has more in common with the 2013 The Conjuring as they both deal with a financially struggling family moving into a new home that unfortunately turns out to be haunted.
-But once again The Conjuring worked because you liked that family while the Bowens, as a whole, are so annoying I’d have tossed them into a supernatural portal myself given half the chance.
+I’ll try not to draw too many comparisons between this film and the original and aside from the few things dropped in as if from a remake checklist there isn’t a lot that is similar, but the biggest change to be found here is in having the family moving recently into the house.
+In the original film the Freeling family had lived in the suburban housing development of Cuesta Verde for quite some time – the dad was a successful realtor with an honest-to-goodness happy family life – so when things start to go wrong we actually care about what is happening.
+The remake has more in common with the 2013 film The Conjuring as they both deal with a financially struggling family moving into a new home that unfortunately turns out to be haunted, but once again The Conjuring worked because you liked that family while the Bowens, as a whole, are so annoying I’d have tossed them into a supernatural portal myself given half the chance.

-At ninety-three minutes the film has no time to waste to get to the “good stuff” as almost immediately little Maddie is talking to invisible friends, the closet is revealed to be electrically charged, and comic books magically stack themselves.
-Like many crappy films of this genre the adults are completely oblivious to the strange goings on, and whenever Griffin tries to explain what he’s seen the parents ignore him.
+At ninety-three minutes the film has no time to waste to get to the “good stuff” as almost immediately little Maddie is talking to invisible friends – which is never a good sign in a horror movie – the closet is revealed to be electrically charged and comic books magically stack themselves.
+Like many crappy films of this genre, the adults are completely oblivious to the strange goings-on and whenever Griffin tries to explain what he’s seen the parents ignore him.
 This horrible trope is always painful to watch, and worse here because the original beautifully jettisoned that bit of stupidity by having the mom witness the weirdness from the get-go.

 Director Gil Kenan, assuming his audience is about to get up and leave, then throws the film into overdrive.
-While the parents are out at a dinner party the house goes into complete horror attack mode; Griffin is jumped by an evil clown doll, Kendra is attacked by a corpse that bubbles up out of the floor in the basement, and then Griffin is yanked out of the house by an evil CGI tree.
-The director basically grabbed cool elements from the original film and then crammed them altogether at the thirty minute mark, with barely the briefest of set-ups.
+While the parents are out at a dinner party the house goes into complete horror attack mode; Griffin is jumped by an evil clown doll, Kendra is attacked by a corpse that bubbles up out of the floor in the basement and then Griffin is yanked out of the house by an evil CGI tree.
+The director basically grabbed cool elements from the original film and then crammed them all together at the thirty-minute mark but with barely the briefest of set-ups.

-Meanwhile at the dinner party, with characters we have not seen nor will ever see again, Eric and Amy find out about their post-cemetery neighbourhood and it’s treated like a funny anecdote that everyone knew about, that is everyone but these two suckers.
+Meanwhile at the dinner party – with characters we have not seen nor will ever see again – Eric and Amy find out about their post-cemetery neighbourhood and it’s treated like a funny anecdote that everyone knew about, that is everyone but these two suckers.
 When Eric and Amy arrive home they are startled to see their son being thrashed about by the Whomping Willow from Harry Potter.
-The tree lets Griffin go because…its bark is worse than its bite?
-And they race inside to find a traumatized Kendra and a missing Maddie.
-After a quick search of the house they discover that their daughter is somehow stuck in the television set.
+The tree lets Griffin go because…I have no idea, I guess its bark was worse than its bite.
+The parents race inside to find a traumatized Kendra and a missing Maddie and after a quick search of the house, they discover that their daughter is somehow stuck in the television set.

 There were a couple of effectively creepy moments in this film, but not enough to make it worth your while.
-This looks to be one of those films that was assembled by committee, processed like fast food, and then released with the hopes of catching a little nostalgia boost from the original.
-So in conclusion this film was neither scary, contained a cast of unlikable characters, and should be avoided at all costs.
+This looks to be one of those films that were assembled by committee, processed like fast food, and then released with the hopes of catching a little nostalgia boost from the original.
+So, in conclusion, this film was neither scary, contained a cast of unlikable characters, and should be avoided at all costs.